ShalevAri/arch-dots/docs/DESIGN.md

 - **Keyboard/vim-centrality** — All terminal programs (and other programs) use vim keys when possible.

+- **Rust/C** — Important tools should be written in either Rust or C. More information can be found in the [Tools Document](docs/TOOLS.md)

 ## Animations

 There are no animations or distracting eye-candy, everything happens instantly.